Pronunciation and intonation in English

 When and where?

-• Please bear in mind that it is necessary to attend all 5 sessions.
+Please bear in mind that it is necessary to attend all five sessions.
+All sessions will take place from 10:00-12:00 AM.

 • As places are limited, registering does not automatically imply that you will be able to participate.
 You will be notified by email after the registration deadline has passed.